miles-igd/neuro-sdk-ollama-server/behaviour.md

 **'actions/result'**: The result of an action is assigned to the action results map.

 The LLM is prompted periodically. `periodicTimeoutTime` in the config controls how long between each prompts.
-The periodic prompt asks the LLM to do an action, if there are no actions the prompting or if it is already responding to a prompt it is skipped.
+The periodic prompt asks the LLM to do an action, if there are no actions or if it is already responding to a prompt it is skipped.